Technische-Natuurkunde-HvA/inverted-pendulum-team-3/README.md

 ## 3. Control Principle
 Explain in words first (for non-technical people), then more mathematically (for technical readers).
-- We aim to keep our inverted flywheel pendulum upright, even though this position is naturally unstable.
-- We use the motor attached to the flywheel to generate torque by accelerating or decelerating it.
-- This torque should counteract gravity and push the pendulum back toward the vertical position
+- The pendulum is naturally unstable in the upright position.
+- By accelerating or braking the reaction wheel, we generate torque.
-- Our PID controller continuously processes the measured angle and angular velocity from our sensor to determine the appropriate motor command and resulting torque.
+- The controller reads the angle and angular velocity and chooses the motor command.
-- The PID controller we used had 3 parameters we
 (You can show block diagrams as images from `visuals/`.)
 ![FLowChart](visuals/figures/FlowChartV1Digital.png)
 ---

 ## 4. Implementation
-GitHubPagesTutorial-v4.md 2025-12-09
-3 / 9

 ### 4.1 Arduino Control Software (folder `code/`)
 - The main entry point is the motor_encoder_simple ([motor_encoder.ino](code/Arduino/Motor_encoder_simple/Motor_encoder_simple.ino)).
 With this file you can test the motor and with a bit of editing you can find the deadzone of the motor.
 The deadzone (the zone where the motor wants to spin but doesnt because of friction and lack of power) is important later when you are using a PID controller.
 The reason for this is because the PID doesnt automatically factor in the deadzone.
 So if you dont take that into account the PID wont work on tiny adjustments because it just simply wont spin.